CopperheadOS/copperheados.github.io/building.md

 with your own information or simply left as-is.

 Pixel and Pixel XL use Android Verified Boot 1.0.
 The Pixel 2, 3, 3a and the XL models all use Android Verified Boot 2.0 (AVB).
-Follow the instructions below.
+Use the command below to generate all keys necessary.

+    ./script/gen-all-keys

 ## Building

-The syntax for building a signed build is:
+The syntax for building a signed build is.
-    build.sh -r -t target-files-package -d <device>
+    ./build.sh -r -t target-files-package -d <device>

-The following are the complete list of script options:
+The following are the complete list of script options.
     -d  --device     set device to build"
     -t  --target     set make target"
     -s  --sign       sign package"